 Wouldn’t it be great if we all spent more time assuming good intent?
 How much less conflict would we experience?

-Prior to that speech, I was prepping in the bathroom when two women paused to tell me how fabulous I looked and sounded.
+Before that speech, I was prepping in the bathroom when two women paused to tell me how fabulous I looked and sounded.
 I joked and asked them to repeat the compliments, which they happily did.
 As we chatted briefly about the value of sharing good news, I commented on how important it is to leave folks better than you found them (even if you think they must already know how much you admire them).

 When you find yourself agitated by something someone has said or done, pause and assume good intent.
 Strive to seek clarity rather than responding with anger.
 Be focused on always improving the quality of engagement and avoid lashing out at others.

 And if you find yourself reading critiques of a performance, divide the piles quickly and savour that glass of wine.